paucabar/neurosphear_assay/README.md

 ### Pixel Classification & Stitching

 1. Run the **Pixel Classification & Stitching** macro (<code>Plugins > NeuroMol Lab > Neurosphere Assay > Pixel Classification & Stitching</code>)
-2. Select the directory containing the images (TIF files)
+2. Select the directory containing the corrected images (H5 files)
-3. Load the pixel classification project
+3. Load the ilastik pixel classifier (ILP file)
 4. Select the stitching mode.
 Note that it depends on the image acquisition parameters.
 Also note that the macro assumes an overlapping of 15 %
 5. Adjust some workflow parameters (mean, threshold, open iterations).
 Know more about the parameters of the workflow on the **wiki page (not yet)**
 6. Run.
 Note that the stitching workflow may take several hours, depending on the dataset size